ebraekke/oci-adb-intro/README.md

 This is the first version of a terraform recipe that creates an Autonomous inside a private subnet in a VCN.

 The recipe assumes a fairly basic network setup.
-I use a default VCN created by the wizard.
+I use a default VCN created by the regular console based wizard.
 * Netmask for VCN: `10.0.0.0/16`
 * Netmask for public subnet: `10.0.0.0/24`
 * Netmask for private subnet: `10.0.1.0/24`

-In my reference network I only allow traffic on SSH (port 22), Oracle (1521) and MySQL (3306) from a Bastion's private IP that has been created in my public subnet.
+In my reference network I only allow traffic on SSH (port 22), Oracle (1521 and 27071) and MySQL (3306) from a Bastion's private IP that has been created in my public subnet.
 This means traffic through the Bastion is the only traffic allowed into the private subnet.
-I addition I allow Oracle database traffic (1521) from the two addresses of a private endpoint (aka "Reverse connection source IPs") into the private subnet.
+I addition I allow Oracle database traffic (1521 and 27071) from the two addresses of a private endpoint (aka "Reverse connection source IPs") into the private subnet.
 This seems to be a prerequisite for making SQLcl in CloudShell work.

 ## Download the latest version of the Resource Manager ready stack from the releases section